vadymsushkovdev/sequelize-cli-types/docs/howToUse.md

   }
 });
 ```
-Set up your model, add validation and dependencies to other models.For more information on how to set up a model, see the official [Sequelize](https://sequelize.org/master/manual/typescript.html) documentation for TypeScript.
+Set up your model, add validation and dependencies to other models.
+For more information on how to set up a model, see the official [Sequelize](https://sequelize.org/master/manual/typescript.html) documentation for TypeScript.
 Also, you need to add your own connection.
 You can use your already connection or command:
 ```bash
 sqlz connection:build
 ```